 For the health of your puppy (and your family), it’s essential that you don’t slip up with flea prevention.
 Fleas are a parasite that can quickly snowball into an infestation in your home.
 Plus, when puppies are in their infantile stage, fleas can cause severe anaemia.

 When they’re at the puppy stage, keep them safe from fleas with a treatment that suits their age and weight requirements.
-This could be in the form of a topical (spot-on) treatment that you apply between their shoulder blades or a tablet.
-If you’re unsure, just chat to your local Petbarn team member, who can help you find the right one.
+This could be in the form of a topical (spot-on) treatment that you apply between their shoulder blades, a tablet or a chew.
+If you’re unsure, just chat with your local Petbarn team member, who can help you find the right one.
 It’s essential to have your puppy on flea medication all year round.

 How to protect your puppy from ticks

-Though the risk of ticks is greater in summer, the reality is that depending on where you live, they are a year-round threat and can be an extremely harmful puppy parasite.
+Though the risk of ticks is greater in spring and summer, the reality is that depending on where you live, they are a year-round threat and can be an extremely harmful puppy parasite.
 The most dangerous of these is the paralysis tick which can be fatal to your puppy if a bite left untreated.
-You’ll likely treat your puppy with a monthly chewable tablet or a fortnightly spot-on treatment between the shoulder blades, just be sure that your puppy fits within the minimum age and weight restrictions on the packet before administering any parasite protection.
+You’ll likely treat your puppy with a monthly chewable tablet or a spot-on treatment between the shoulder blades.
+Just be sure that your puppy fits within the minimum age and weight restrictions on the packet before administering any parasite protection.

-You can find parasite prevention medications that cover puppies from more than one of the parasites listed above.
-Often, products will cover off two types of parasites, but you’ll still need to ensure you’re covered on all parasites.
+You can find parasite prevention medications that cover puppies for more than one of the parasites listed above.
+Often, products will cover off two types of parasites, but you’ll still need to ensure you’re covered on all the other ones.
 Just be sure the products you choose can be used in tandem –our Flea, Tick and Worm Treatment Finder can recommend the right combination for your puppy, or you can check in with your local Greencross Vets.

 No matter their age, cat parasite prevention medications should never be given to a dog.